 The National park has a parking space which can accommodate around 40-50 vehicle, which feels small on the weekends or holidays, I saw many vehicles parked on the road due to lack of space.
 Wash room and drinking water facility are available in the park.
 Food is not allowed in the national park premises; however, you can enjoy the food in the small park adjacent to the boundary of the bird sanctuary.

 There are four watch towers in the park, out of four towers three were closed during our visit.
 Only one watch tower near the entry gate is open for visitors.
-View from the watch tower is good and it can occupy maximum 5 to 6 people, stairs of watch towers are too steep, so kindly take precaution while climbing the towers.
+View from the watchtower is good and it can occupy a maximum of 5 to 6 people, The stairs of watchtowers are too steep, so kindly take precautions while climbing the towers.